-[Section 7.]
+Section 7.
 Planned Special Exposures.

-- (1) A [licensee or ]registrant may authorize an adult worker to receive doses in addition to, and accounted for separately from the doses received under, the limits specified in Section 3 of this administrative regulation provided each of the following conditions are satisfied: - (a) The [licensee or ] registrant authorizes a planned special exposure only in an exceptional situation if alternatives that may avoid the dose estimated to result from the planned special exposure are unavailable or impractical; - (b) The [licensee or ] registrant, and employer if the employer is not the [licensee or ] registrant, specifically authorize the planned special exposure, in writing, before the exposure occurs; and - (c) Before a planned special exposure, the [licensee or ]registrant ensures that the individuals involved are: - 1.
+- (1) A licensee or registrant may authorize an adult worker to receive doses in addition to, and accounted for separately from the doses received under, the limits specified in Section 3 of this administrative regulation provided each of the following conditions are satisfied: - (a) The licensee or registrant authorizes a planned special exposure only in an exceptional situation if alternatives that may avoid the dose estimated to result from the planned special exposure are unavailable or impractical; - (b) The licensee or registrant, and employer if the employer is not the licensee or registrant, specifically authorize the planned special exposure, in writing, before the exposure occurs; - (c) Before a planned special exposure, the licensee or registrant ensures that the individuals involved are: - 1.
 Informed of the purpose of the planned operation; - 2.
-Informed of the estimated doses, [and ] associated potential risks, [and ] specific radiation levels, or other conditions that may be involved in performing the task; and - 3.
-Instructed in the measures to be taken to keep the dose ALARA considering other risks that may be present. - (2) Prior to permitting an individual to participate in a planned special exposure, a [licensee or ] registrant shall ascertain prior doses as required by Section 20[32](2) of this administrative regulation during the lifetime of the individual for each individual involved. - (3) Subject to Section 3(2) of this administrative regulation, a [licensee or ] registrant shall not authorize a planned special exposure that shall cause an individual to receive a dose from planned special exposures and doses in excess of the limits to exceed: - (a) The numerical values of the dose limits in Section 3(1) of this administrative regulation in a year; and - (b) Five (5) times the annual dose limits in Section 3(1) of this administrative regulation during the individual's lifetime. - (4) A [licensee or ]registrant shall: - (a) Maintain records of the conduct of a planned special exposure pursuant to Section 21[33] of this administrative regulation; and - (b) Submit a written report pursuant to Section 28[41] of this administrative regulation. - (5) A [licensee or ] registrant shall record the best estimate of the dose resulting from the planned special exposure in the individual's record and inform the individual, in writing, of the dose within thirty (30) days from the date of the planned special exposure.
-The dose from planned special exposures shall not be considered in controlling future occupational dose of the individual by Section 3(1) of this administrative regulation but shall be included in evaluations required by subsections (2) and (3) of this section [Section 7(2) and (3) of this administrative regulation].
+Informed of the estimated doses and associated potential risks and specific radiation levels or other conditions that may be involved in performing the task; and

+- 3. Instructed in the measures to be taken to keep the dose ALARA considering other risks that may be present. - (2) Prior to permitting an individual to participate in a planned special exposure, a licensee or registrant shall ascertain prior doses as required by Section 32(2) of this administrative regulation during the lifetime of the individual for each individual involved. - (3) Subject to Section 3(2) of this administrative regulation, a licensee or registrant shall not authorize a planned special exposure that shall cause an individual to receive a dose from planned special exposures and doses in excess of the limits to exceed: - (a) The numerical values of the dose limits in Section 3(1) of this administrative regulation in a year; and - (b) Five (5) times the annual dose limits in Section 3(1) of this administrative regulation during the individual's lifetime. - (4) A licensee or registrant shall: - (a) Maintain records of the conduct of a planned special exposure pursuant to Section 33 of this administrative regulation; and - (b) Submit a written report pursuant to Section 41 of this administrative regulation. - (5) A licensee or registrant shall record the best estimate of the dose resulting from the planned special exposure in the individual's record and inform the individual, in writing, of the dose within thirty (30) days from the date of the planned special exposure.
+The dose from planned special exposures shall not be considered in controlling future occupational dose of the individual by Section 3(1) of this administrative regulation but shall be included in evaluations required by Section 7(2) and (3) of this administrative regulation.

-Section 6.
-[Section 8.]
+Section 8.
 Occupational Dose Limits for Minors.
 The annual occupational dose limits for minors shall be ten (10) percent of the annual dose limits specified for adult workers in Section 3 of this administrative regulation.

-Section 7.
-[Section 9.]
+Section 9.
 Dose Equivalent to an Embryo or Fetus.